-- a) every subject who claims that a lawful interest or right has been infringed by an action or failure to act of a public organ. - b) an organ of the public administration that claims that it has been infringed in the exercise of competences by an administrative act or an unlawful normative subordinate legal act of a public organ with which it does not have a relation of hierarchical dependency.
-In this case, the state organ may ask for the resolution of the dispute of competence and/or the repeal of the act:

-- c) an employee or employer, for disputes in the field of labour relations, when the employer is an organ of the public administration; - ç) every subject who claims that he has been violated in his lawful rights and interests because of unlawful interferences of a public organ that do not have the form of an administrative act: - d) every association or interest group that claims that a lawful public interest has been infringed - i) by a normative act; - ii) by an administrative act, if such a right is recognised by law; - dh) every other subject to whom this right is expressly recognised by law.
+- a) Every subject that claims that a lawful interest or right has been infringed by an action or failure to act of a public organ. - b) An organ of the public administration that claims that it has been infringed in the exercise of competences by an administrative act or an unlawful normative subordinate legal act of a public organ with which it does not have a relation of hierarchical dependency.
+In this case, the state organ may ask for the resolution of the dispute of competence and/or the repeal of the act: - c) An employee or employer, for disputes in the field of labour relations, when the employer is an organ of the public administration; - ç) Every subject that claims that he has been violated in his lawful rights and interests because of unlawful interferences of a public organ that do not have the form of an administrative act; - d) Every association or interest group that claims that a lawful public interest has been infringed - i) By a normative act; - ii) By an administrative act, if such a right is recognised by law; - dh) Every other subject to whom this right is expressly recognised by law.

-Article 16 Condition of exhaustion of the administrative appeal
+Condition of exhaustion of the administrative appeal

 - 1. A lawsuit against an administrative action may be brought only after the exhaustion of the administrative appeal. - 2.
-Exempted from this rule are cases when: - a) the law does not provide a higher organ for the submission of an administrative appeal or when the higher administrative organ has not been constituted; - b) the law expressly provides the right to appeal against the administrative action directly to court; - c) the higher organ has, in the examination of an administrative appeal, by its decision violated the lawful personal interests or rights of a person who was not a party to the administrative proceeding.
+Exempted from this rule are cases when: - a) The law does not provide a higher organ for the submission of an administrative appeal or when the higher administrative organ has not been constituted; - b) The law expressly provides the right to appeal against the administrative action directly to court;

+c) The higher organ has, in the examination of an administrative appeal, by its decision violated the lawful personal interests or rights of a person who was not a party to the administrative proceeding.